as last amended, June 14, 2023

 The Secretary shall give or cause to be given, as and when instructed, all notices required to be given to members of the Association, members of the Council and members of committees.
 The Secretary shall attend all meetings of the members, the Council and the Executive Committee and shall enter or cause to be entered in books kept for that purpose the minutes of all proceedings of such meetings.
 The Secretary shall also perform such other duties as may from time to time be prescribed by the Council or the Executive Committee.

 The duties of all other officers of the Association (e.g., Treasurer) shall be such as the Council or the Executive Committee may determine.

-All instruments in writing requiring the signature of the Association shall be signed by any two of the President, Vice-President, and Treasurer as the Council may direct or by such other persons as the Council may determine.
+All instruments in writing requiring the signature of the Association shall be signed by any two of the President, Vice-President, Treasurer, or Secretary as the Council may direct or by such other persons as the Council may determine.

 The Council shall establish a Nominating Committee each year, consisting of the Past President of the Association, who shall act as chair, and four other regular members of the Association appointed by Council, two of who shall not be members of the Council.
 The terms of reference of the Nominating Committee are described in Article 8 below.